 - a corporate officer in connection with government and board investigations into insider trading allegations and cybersecurity-related issues;

-- a multinational media corporation in connection with whistleblower allegations;
+- a nongovernmental organization in connection with an internal investigation stemming from whistleblower allegations;

 - an international bank in connection with parallel congressional and criminal investigations, as well as inquiries from the United Nations Independent Inquiry Committee, stemming from allegations of misconduct related to the United Nations Oil-for-Food Program;